-We live in a world in which technology is a critical part of nearly everything we do.
+We live in a world in which technology is a critical part of nearly everything we do, and that means your security is at risk.
 The rapid advances in technology are a tremendous boon, but with those advances come risks that can be catastrophic to organizations.
 Just in the last few months, two major cyberattacks (WannaCry and a variation of the Peyta virus) have spread around the world, costing targeted companies billions of dollars.

 In this environment, it is critical for companies to employ stronger cybersecurity measures, but it is also important to look at the primary causes of breaches and develop strong strategies to counter them.
 Undoubtedly, the most difficult obstacle to adequately and appropriately tackle is internal, human error.
 Unfortunately, human error is the cause of far more issues than most business leaders realize.
 This difficulty arises from many factors: loyalty, employees morale, re-hiring and re-training costs, etc.

 None of these factors, however, justify ignoring common, easily avoidable and repeated actions that put your company at grave risk.
 According to the Verizon 2017 Data Breach Investigations Report, four of the major findings focus on the issue of employee accountability.
 Of the data breaches that were analyzed: